ddev/ddev/docs/users/cli-usage.md

 <h4>Database import notes</h4>

 * Importing from a dumpfile via stdin will not show progress because there's no way the import can know how far along through the import it has progressed.
+* Use `ddev import-db --target-db <some_database>` to import to a non-default database (other than the default "db" database).
+This will create the database if it doesn't exist already.
+* Use `ddev import-db --no-drop` to import without first emptying the database.
 * If a database already exists and the import does not specify dropping tables, the contents of the imported dumpfile will be *added* to the database.
 Most full database dumps do a table drop and create before loading, but if yours does not, you can drop all tables with `ddev stop --remove-data` before importing.

 ### Exporting a Database